floragunncom/search-guard-docs/_content/_docs_auth_auth/internalusers.md

 order: 200
 layout: docs
 edition: community
-description: How to store and manage Search Guard users directly in OpenSearch/Elasticsearch by using the Internal Users Database.
+description: How to store and manage Search Guard users directly in Elasticsearch by using the Internal Users Database.
 ---
 <!---
 Copyright 2020 floragunn GmbH